ddsjoberg/gtsummary/tests/testthat/_snaps/tbl_summary.md

       tbl_summary(trial, value = "grade" ~ "IV", include = c(grade, response))
     Condition
       Error in `cards::ard_dichotomous()`:
       !
-Error in argument `values` for variable "grade". i A value of "IV" was passed, but must be one of I, II, and III.
+Error in argument `value` for variable "grade". i A value of "IV" was passed, but must be one of I, II, and III.

 # tbl_summary(sort) errors properly